-Watercolor pencils look like regular colored pencils, and you pretty much use them the same way.
-But add water to your drawing and something incredible happens: You've got watercolor art.
+Watercolor pencils look like regular colored pencils, and you pretty much use them the same way... with one exception.
+When you add water to your drawing, something incredible happens: you've suddenly got watercolor art.

 This is Watercolor Pencils 101.
-Just remember to wet the lighter colors first, because brushing darker pigments into lighter ones usually doesn't end well.
+Just remember to wet the lighter colors first, because brushing darker pigments into lighter ones usually doesn't end well (for obvious reasons).

 Remember that colors look different wet than dry — usually, they're darker and more vibrant.
-To know what you're getting into, do a test run on a piece of watercolor paper.
-The chart below is a good model to follow.
+To see how each color will look when water is added, do a test run on a scrap piece of watercolor paper.

 The more pencil you add to your drawing, the more intense the colors will be when they're wet.
-For lighter colors try to color in a "loose" manner and use a very light pressure .
-You can even DIY a mashup by layering different pencil colors to blend together a new pigment!
+For lighter colors, try to color in a "loose" manner and use a very light pressure .
+You can even layer different pencil colors to blend together a new pigment!

 "Early this morning," watercolor and mixed media by Sandrine Pelissier